AlgebraicJulia/Decapodes.jl/docs/src/overview.md

 to_graphviz(TwoVariables)
 ```

-And then can add some relationship between them.
+We can also add a relationship between them.
 In this case, we make an
-equation which states that `dC` is the discrete derivative of `C`:
+equation which states that `dC` is the derivative of `C`:

 ```@example DEC
 Equation = @decapode begin
   C::Form0
   dC::Form1

-  dC == d₀(C)
+  dC == d(C)
 end;

 to_graphviz(Equation)
 ```

 Here, the two nodes represent the two variables, and the arrow between them
-shows how they are related by the discrete derivative.
+shows how they are related by the derivative.

 ## A Little More Complicated

 Now that we've seen how to construct a simple equation, it's time to move on to
 some actual PDE systems!
 One classic PDE example is the diffusion equation.